mheberger/upstream-delineator/README.md

 The network graph can be saved in a variety of formats -- Python NetworkX Graph object (in a pickle file), JSON, GML, XML, etc.

+You can also customize the size of the subbasins; see *Outputing larger subbasins* below.

 # Using these scripts